aszniak/rlphft/README.md

 - **Multi-Asset Support**: Support for training and evaluating on multiple cryptocurrencies
 - **Configurable Parameters**: Comprehensive configuration system through `config.py`
 - **Technical Indicators**: Automated calculation of technical indicators as features
+- **Sentiment Analysis**: Integration with Santiment API for social and market sentiment data
 - **Evaluation Framework**: Comparison with baseline strategies (Random, Buy & Hold)
 - **Hardware Optimization**: Automatic GPU utilization and mixed precision training
 - **Flexible Evaluation**: Options to evaluate on specific, random, or all available symbols